 3.3.1.
-REGENTS' REQUIREMENTS FOR EVALUATION
+General Evaluation Policies

-The Regents policies require that each faculty member receive an annual, written review by their unit head.
+The Regents policies (Section 803.07) require that each faculty member receive an annual, written review by their unit head.
 In addition, the faculty member will discuss this review with the unit head and will sign a statement to the effect that the faculty member has received the written review.
 The faculty member will have the opportunity to respond, in writing, to the evaluation and to receive a written response from the supervisor to the comments of the faculty member.
 Both the faculty member's comments and the response will then become part of the record.
+The Institute will ensure that the individuals responsible for conducting performance evaluations are appropriately trained to carry out such evaluations.
+The evaluation procedures may also utilize a written system of peer evaluations, with emphasis placed on the faculty member's professional development.